Choosing a New Home Builder

 • Have you had any issues since signing

-• How was your experience with selections process
+• How was your experience with the selections process

 • Do you feel they have been honest in their dealings with you